cakephp/docs/en/appendices/3-0-migration-guide.rst

 - The ``$confirmMessage`` argument of :php:meth:`Cake\\View\\Helper\\FormHelper::postLink()`
   has been removed.
 You should now use key ``confirm`` in ``$options`` to specify the message.
-- Checkboxes and radio input types are now rendered *inside* the label elements by default.
+- Checkbox and radio input types are now rendered *inside* of label elements by default.
 This helps increase compatibility with popular CSS libraries like `Bootstrap <http://getbootstrap.com/>`_ and `Foundation <http://foundation.zurb.com/>`_.